Nilhcem/inaccessible-memory-android/README.md

 ## What is it?

-`Inaccessible memory` is a [Concentration][3] game *only playable* by people having Google Talkback running on their device. (it should also work pretty well with BrailleBack).
+*Inaccessible memory* is a [Concentration][3] game **only playable** by people having Google Talkback running on their device.
+(It should also work pretty well with BrailleBack).

-The goal is to frustrate 'sighted players' the same way apps designed without accessibility in mind frustrate non-sighted users.
+The goal is to frustrate *sighted players* the same way apps designed without accessibility in mind frustrate non-sighted users.

 ## Building